 Short-term priorities

-Foster an integrated approach to maritime affairs, especially by contributing to the development of cross-sectoral initiatives in the maritime domain by establishing a working group on maritime affairs composed of the relevant ministries and services, and by identifying areas of common interest and actively cooperating with coastal States and maritime stakeholders in the Black Sea region, in the context of the EU Integrated Maritime Policy and of the Common Maritime Agenda for the Black Sea;
+Foster an integrated approach to maritime affairs, especially by contributing to the development of cross-sectoral initiatives in the maritime domain by establishing a coordination mechanism, and by identifying areas of common interest and actively cooperating with coastal States and maritime stakeholders in the Black Sea region, in the context of the Common Maritime Agenda for the Black Sea;

-Improve and enhance monitoring and control of fishing activities and of trade in fisheries products and their traceability, in order to effectively fight illegal, unreported and unregulated (IUU) fishing;
+Improve and enhance monitoring and control of fishing activities and of trade in fisheries products and their traceability and capacity of the competent authorities with the support of the EU, in order to effectively fight illegal, unreported and unregulated (IUU) fishing;

-Improve conditions for small-scale fisheries and aquaculture development, enhance data collection, improve access to local markets and to supply chain, improve small-scale fisheries and aquaculture products’ food safety standards, and encourage the establishment of producers organisations.

 Follow developments and measures taken within the General Fisheries Commission for the Mediterranean (GFCM) and finalise upgrading of its status as a full GFCM member.

-Complete legislative reform of fisheries and aquaculture national governance; Continue with the ongoing process of adoption of a legal framework covering the fishing and fishing related activities of the Georgian long distance fleet and tools for the implementation of that legal framework.
+Complete legislative reform of aquaculture national governance; Continue with the ongoing process of adoption of a legal framework covering the fishing and fishing related activities of the Georgian long distance fleet and tools for the implementation of that legal framework.

 Medium-term priorities